Alejogb1/job-board/blog-data/dbt-run-target-parameter-definition.md

 id: "dbt-run-target-parameter-definition"
 ---

-Okay so dbt run target parameter yeah I've wrestled with that beast more times than I care to admit Let's break it down simple and techy like we do around here
+dbt run target parameter yeah I've wrestled with that beast more times than I care to admit Let's break it down simple and techy like we do around here

 So you're asking about the `--target` parameter when you're firing off `dbt run` or any other dbt command right It's fundamental but it can be a real pain if you don't grasp its function so let's clear the confusion